netdata/netdata/src/collectors/windows-events.plugin/README.md

 The plugin automatically detects all the available channels and offers a list of "Event Channels".

-By default, it aggregates events from all event channels, providing a unified systems view of all events.
+By default, it aggregates events from all event channels, providing a unified view of all events.

 > To improve query performance, we recommend selecting the relevant event channels, before doing more
 > analysis on the events.